Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 };
 ```

-Now, since every unit should be a linked list, we\'ll extend unit with
+Now, since every unit should be a linked list, we'll extend unit with
 `next` and `prev` pointers.

 ```cpp